Screenshots may differ slightly depending on software version.

 In this case you could ignore his entire runs (we explained how to do this earlier).
 Better yet, simply delete them altogether.
 No offense to Ben, but given that he only bowled two games and his unorthodox style creates such abnormal variability, it is best now to click the Select column’s square button at the left of his first score of 200 (making him feel really bad), shift-click the button below it for the second game of 130 (not so sorry to see this gone!), then without moving your mouse, right-click and select Delete Row(s).

-Click Yes on the warning that pops up about categoric contrasts (a safety precaution).
+Click OK on the error message that pops up about categoric contrasts (a safety precaution).
 Then go ahead and re-analyze the results.

 It turns out that the added games cause no change in the overall conclusions as to who’s the better bowler.
 Mark remains on top.
 It would now be appropriate to recover the low and high games for each bowler from block 1.
 Because this data was not deleted, only ignored, getting it back is simply a matter of right-clicking to the left of each of the six suspect rows and changing Set Row Status to Normal.
 (Or, if you’re adept at manipulating lines of text or data with your mouse, do all rows at once using a click and shift-click.)
 Give this a try!
 Then re-analyze one last time.